Cliquez ici pour le français

 Please Be Advised:

-Starting March 15: Mask use will be recommended but not required
+Guidance – Effective March 15, 2022: Mask use is recommended but not required

-The continued spread of Coronavirus (COVID-19) in Canada and around the world has understandably raised concerns for you and your families.
+The continued spread of Coronavirus (COVID-19) in Canada and around the world continues to understandably raise concerns for you and your families.
 At CANADIAN FIRST-AID TRAINING, the well-being of our employees, valued customers as well as community members, is of the deepest concern to us.
 We want you to know that your safety continues to remain our top priority as this situation continues to evolve.

 CANADIAN FIRST-AID TRAINING Ltd. is providing training 7 days a week at our training facility.